Support – Patient

 Nurse and Clinical Nurse Lead at Wellspect Healthcare, Bev Collins, answers questions from patients about GAG layer replacement therapy.

-Survey into bladder conditions on social media: the results
+Survey into bladder conditions on social media:

 Aspire Pharma carried out a survey into how bladder conditions are portrayed on social media.
 Read the results here and how they helped shape our Bladder Matters social media pages.